Wallen-github/Asteroid53537_formation_preinvestigation/README.md

 $$\Gamma^{tid}_A = \Gamma_{BY} \Rightarrow r^7 = \frac{3}{2}\frac{k_2^A}{Q_A}\frac{\mu_B^2a_s^2\sqrt{1-e_s^2}}{F_sB_s\pi\alpha_B^2}(\frac{a_A}{[L]})^5$$

-in which we have to note that $\alpha_B = r_B/[L]$ that is related to the secondary's radii $r_B$ and $a_A$ is the primary's longest semi-axis.
+in which, we have to note that $\alpha_B = r_B/[L]$ that is related to the secondary's radii $r_B$ and $a_A$ is the primary's longest semi-axis.
 Hence, the position of long-term equilibrium is just the function of secondary's size and primary's shape.

-These parameters of 53537-503955 pair are listed below:
+These parameters of 53537-503955 pair are listed in below:
 $$r_A = 1500 m, \frac{k_2^A}{Q_A} = 6\times10^5 \frac{r_A}{1\times 10^3 m}, a_s = 2.449111518894087 AU, $$
 $$e_s = 0.07949126748318633, F_s = 1\times10^7 kg m/s^2,B_s = \frac{2}{3}, f_{BY} = 0.01, [L] = a_A + a_B$$